TC

 Layer 3: The Reciprocal Out-of-State Tax Credit

-To claim this credit, you must supply concrete written proof showing the tax amount on your previous certificate of title, a dealer purchase contract, or an official tax receipt.
+To claim this credit, you must supply concrete written proof showing the tax amount on your previous certificate of title, a dealer purchase invoice contract, or an official certified state tax receipt.
 If you can prove you already paid a 6% or higher sales tax in your previous home state, your Kentucky usage tax obligation will be completely zeroed out ($0.00).

 5. Electric and Hybrid Infrastructure Surcharges